Consumer Medicine Information

 Tell your doctor immediately if you become pregnant while having treatment with this medicine.
 Your doctor can discuss with you the risks of having it while you are pregnant.

 Tell your doctor and dentist immediately about any dental symptoms you get while you are being treated with Osteovan.
-This may include persistent pain, swelling, loosening of a tooth and/or non-healing sores or discharge (pus or oozing).
+This may include persistent pain and/or non-healing sores of the mouth or jaw.
 A dental condition called jaw osteonecrosis has been reported, primarily in patients being treated with this type of medicine for other illnesses.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being treated with Osteovan.